 Certainly, different kinds of laws can be distinguished from each other: for example, chemical, biological or sociological laws; however, it can not be said of a prediction of a concrete individual process that it depend on one definite kind of law only.
 For example, whether a forest will burn down at a certain location on earth depends as much on the weather as on whether human intervention takes place or not.
 This intervention, however, can only be predicted if one knows the laws of human behaviour.
 That is, under certain circumstances, it must be possible to connect all kinds of laws with each other.
 Therefore all laws, whether chemical, climatological or sociological, must be conceived as parts of a system, namely of unified science.
 (Neurath 1931/1983, 59, orig. itals.)

 Laws of one kind may apply nicely to systems, phenomena or events purely of one kind, but such things are not concrete individuals in the real world.
-We may think of them as useful models or abstractions; reality behaves more like them only in controlled settings, the outcome of engineering, of planned design and construction,that is, the materialized form of abstraction.
+We may think of them as useful models or abstractions; reality behaves more like them only in controlled settings, the outcome of engineering, of planned design and construction, that is, the materialized form of abstraction.
 Idealizations, like ideal types, dangerously assume real separability between properties (Neurath 1941/1983, 225).
 In this sense, necessary experimentation for the purpose of prediction and testing that control is key to observation and in turn observation controls theory.
 In general, from that point of view, exactness and scope requires the possibility of composing models, laws and sciences of different kinds.
 Science at the point of action is unified science.

 Neurath's philosophical contributions to logical empiricism appear now more distinctly motivated and more clearly understood: It is to serve the valuable goal of unified science, within science, philosophy and society, that Neurath conceived the stress on two further epistemological aims, namely, the role of collective efforts and finally, by implication, intersubjectivity (ibid.).
 The argument from holism would in turn meet the requirements of the demarcation against metaphysics, since metaphysical terms and metaphysicians divide, whereas scientific terms and scientists unite.
 The boat images further illustrated Neurath's aim of unity, within its proper epistemological framework: as a historically situated, non-foundational and collective enterprise.
 Science is a model and a resource for society and society is in turn a model and resource for science.

 What are the model and mode of unity?
 What is the alternative they oppose?
-Despite popular approaches suggesting a hierarchical, or pyramidal, structure, which he associated with, among others, Comte, Ostwald and then Carnap (in the Aufbau and in his subsequent doctrine of physicalism), he opposed the ideal of ‘pyramidism’ and a ‘system-model’: an axiomatic, precisely and deductively closed and complete hierarchy of conceptually pure, distinct and fixed sciences.
+Despite popular approaches suggesting a hierarchical, or pyramidal, structure, which he associated with, among others, Comte, Ostwald and then Carnap (in the Aufbau and in his subsequent doctrine of physicalism), Neurath opposed the ideal of ‘pyramidism’ and a ‘system-model’: an axiomatic, precisely and deductively closed and complete hierarchy of conceptually pure, distinct and fixed sciences.
 He also dismissed the idea of ONE method and ONE ideal language, for instance, mathematics or physics, followed by all the other sciences (Neurath 1936/1983 and Neurath 1937b/1983).
 Since 1910 Neurath's approach to the issue was thoroughly antireductionist: cognitively, logically and pragmatically.
 Each science would fail to deal with the connections to others (Neurath 1910/2004).
 In particular, electron talk, Neurath insisted, is irrelevant to understanding and predicting the complex behavior of social groups.

 The imperative of unity required that ‘it must be possible to connect each law with every other law under certain circumstances, in order to obtain new formulations’ (Neurath 1931/1983, 59).
-Instead of the system-model, he proposed a weaker, dynamical and local model of integration he called the ‘encyclopedia-model’: a more or less coherent totality of scientific statements at a given time, in flux, incomplete, with linguistic imprecisions and logical indeterminacy and gaps, unified linguistically by the universal jargon of physicalist language (not Carnap's physicalism)—mixture of ‘cluster’ and ‘formula’-, the cooperative and empiricist spirit, and the acceptance of a number of methods or techniques (probability, statistics, etc), all providing ‘cross-connections’ (Neurath 1936/1983, 145-158 and 213–229).
+Instead of the system-model, he proposed a weaker, dynamical and local model of integration he called the ‘encyclopedia-model’: a more or less coherent totality of scientific statements at a given time, in flux, incomplete, with linguistic imprecisions and logical indeterminacy and gaps, unified linguistically by the universal jargon of physicalist language (not Carnap's physicalism)—a mixture of ‘cluster’ and ‘formula’—, the cooperative and empiricist spirit, and the acceptance of a number of methods or techniques (probability, statistics, etc), all providing ‘cross-connections’ (Neurath 1936/1983, 145–158 and 213–229).
 The evolution of the sciences could be said to proceed from encyclopedias to encyclopedias (a model weaker and more pluralistic than those based on Kuhn's paradigms and Foucault's epistèmes, but closer to Carnap's later notion of linguistic frameworks; from this perspective, it seems less paradoxical that Carnap published Kuhn's The Structure of Scientific Revolutions in the last volume of the International Encyclopedia of Unified Science).
 Neurath spoke of a ‘mosaic’, an ‘aggregation’, an interdisciplinary ‘orchestration’ of the sciences as ‘systematisation from below’ rather than a ‘system from above’, especially, after World War II, carefully excluding any form of ‘authoritative integration’, even favoring ‘cooperation in fruitful discussion’ to a socialist, Nazi or totalitarian-sounding talk of a ‘programme’ (Neurath 1936/1983 and Neurath 1946/1983, 230–242).
 Correspondingly, his later political writings emphasized internationalism, democracy and plurality of institutional loyalties.